Liu Ji'en: Biography

-When Liu Jun died, Liu Ji'en delayed his own accession to inform the Khitans of the mourning underway.
+Liu Ji'en delayed his own accession to inform the Khitans of the mourning underway.
 The envoys sent by the Northern Han to the Liao court to inform them of the death of Liu Chengjun and the accession of Liu Ji'en arrived on 16 August 968.
 Emperor Muzong of Liao sent envoys to condole and sacrifice.
 Wearing a coarse outfit of mourning, he insisted on living in the Qinzheng chambers, while the officials that formerly served Liu Jun remained at the Taiyuan prefectural offices.

 On 10 September, Emperor Taizu of Song ordered troops to gather at Luzhou (潞州) to prepare to invade the Northern Han.
 Two days later, he established the top command, with Li Jixun as Chief Administrative Officer of the Hedong Forward Army, Dang Jin as his second in command, and Cao Bin as his Director in Chief.
 He Jiyun (何繼筠) was made Administrator of the Vanguard and Kang Yanzhao (康延沼) his Director in Chief.
 Zhao Zan was made Administrator of the Fenzhou Route, Si Chao (司超) his second in command and Li Qianpu (李謙溥) his Director in Chief.

 The attack reached as far as the Dongguo River, just outside the Northern Han capital of Taiyuan.

-In the ninth month of the year, Liu Ji'en summoned high officials and imperial family members for banquet.
+In September, Liu Ji'en summoned high officials and imperial family members for banquet.
 Afterwards, he went to the Qinzheng chambers to rest.
 That night, palace services official (供奉官) Hou Barong (侯霸榮) led more than ten men with daggers into the chamber, killing Liu Ji'en.
 When he was killed, Liu Ji'en was 34 years old and had ruled for only 60 days.
 Other men led by Guo Wuwei infiltrated the room using ladders and killed Hou Barong and his men.
 Guo Wuwei then installed Liu Jiyuan.

-Guo Wuwei may have been behind Liu's assassination.
+Two versions of the assassination are given in the Xu zizhi tongjian changbian.
+One states that Hou brought Liu Ji'en's head to Guo after killing him.
+The other states that Hou acted without direction.